-P arents have an obligation to ensure that their children are financially provided for.
-During a divorce, many parents become overwhelmed by the barrage of important decisions they must make regarding their finances and the relationships they have with their kids.
+P arents have an obligation to ensure that their children are financially provided for through Child Support.
+During a divorce, many parents become overwhelmed by the barrage of important decisions they must make.
+Many must make hard decisions surrounding their finances and the relationships they have with their kids.

-At Tuzinski & Zick, L.L.C., we understand how stressful these types of situations can be and are here to help you make sense of everything.
-When structuring a child support agreement, we can help you reach a realistic agreement or advocate on your behalf during litigation to see that you are treated fairly.
+At Tuzinski & Zick, L.L.C., we understand how stressful these types of situations can be.
+We are here to help you make sense of everything.
+When structuring a child support agreement, we can help you reach a realistic agreement.
+We can also advocate on your behalf during litigation to see that you are treated fairly.

 Child Support In Minnesota

-There are changes to the child support calculations effective August of 2018, which may drastically reduce an obligation for child support.
+There were changes to the child support calculations effective August of 2018.
+These changes may drastically reduce an obligation for child support.
 Contact us to learn more about how these changes may impact the basic support calculations.

 Like numerous other states, Minnesota relies on statutory guidelines when determining the amount of child support to be paid.